 Without intentions, it is very difficult to set goals, therefore we believe it is imperative to clearly state our intentions.
 An intention may be as simple as staying sober, however, it is the foundation which paves the way for other goals to materialize.
 Some participants may need help realizing their intentions, while others are over-ambitious and need help focusing on putting each step in place to achieve their objectives.
 The intentions phase is designed to provide participants with the opportunity to identify the goals and aspirations they would like to attain while in the program.
 Participants identify how they can begin working towards these goals and the structure that needs to be integrated into their lives to support this.
 Length of time is a minimum of two months.

 Orientation is the first step a participant moves through in the Intentions Phase.
 It is designed to give participants the opportunity to “arrive” and settle into the program.
-In addition, during this time participants begin to establish relationships with their primary mentor, therapist, and peers.
-Length of time is minimum of one week.
-Orientation includes limited curfew, introduction to AIM Plan and recovery meetings and other participants.
-No cell phone or computer (unless for school) during this period.
+In addition, during this time participants begin to establish relationships with their lead mentor, therapist, and peers.
+Length of time is a minimum of two weeks.
+Orientation includes a graduated curfew, limited cell phone/computer use, introduction to AIM Plan, recovery meetings, groups and other participants.

-The actions phase allows participants the opportunity to put into action the goals and objectives they have developed in the intentions phase.
+The Actions Phase provides the opportunity to put into action the goals and objectives they have developed in the Intentions Phase.
 This may not be as easy as it sounds, especially when one has a history of sabotaging personal success with destructive behaviors.
 During this period, we come face to face with what is getting in the way of actualizing goals.
-Relapse, or temptation to relapse, for those with addiction issues, is most likely to occur during this time.
-Participants are facing challenges in the real world head on for the first time since they left primary treatment.
+Participants are facing challenges in the real world head-on for the first time since they left primary treatment.
 This phase is designed to allow participants to experience success in maintaining their individual schedules.
-In addition, there is a stronger focus on therapeutic issues during this time.
 Consistency in attending individual as well as group therapy sessions is emphasized.
 Participants are expected to engage in the maintenance and progress toward therapeutic goals.
-Length of time is a minimum of two months.
+Length of time is an average of two months.

-The merge phase is designed to provide participants with the opportunity to practice and integrate what they have learned thus far in the program.
+The Merge Phase is designed to provide participants with the opportunity to practice and integrate what they have learned thus far in the program.
 Participants have overcome hurdles that normally present themselves during the other phases and are living a life that shows congruency between intentions and actions.
 They are self-driven, maintain their own schedules, currently working or going to school and have established themselves as leaders in the AIM House community.
-The young men are living on the third floor of the house at this point while female participants are in the carriage houses; they are given more freedom and independence to begin exploring and maintaining their own boundaries.
-Participants are supported in becoming more responsible for maintaining the structure and healthy lifestyle they have created for themselves at AIM House thus far.
-Participants also learn how to identify positive and negative risks in their lives and how to navigate through and maintain positive change.
+They are given more freedom and independence to begin exploring and maintaining their own boundaries.
+Participants are supported in becoming more responsible for maintaining the structure and healthy lifestyle they have created for themselves at AIM House.
+Participants learn how to identify positive and negative risks in their lives as as part of maintaining effective change.
 The minimum length of time in this phase is one month.

-Having integrated the skills, lessons, and practical applications of the previous phases, participants in the manifest phase transition into independent living in the outside community.
+Having integrated the skills, lessons, and practical applications of the previous phases, participants in the Manifest Phase transition into independent living in the outside community.
 Participants spend time building a stronger support network outside of AIM House as they gradually move into greater degrees of independence and responsibility.
-Overall, the manifest phase is marked by the fruition of participant’s hard work in the prior phases and is a highly individualized portion of our program while under the support of an AIM House mentor, therapist, and participant community.
-Although the length of time is unlimited, manifest phase is typically four months and can be shortened or lengthened based on individual and familial needs.
+Overall, the Manifest Phase is marked by the fruition of a participant’s hard work in the prior phases and is a highly individualized portion of our program while under the support of an AIM House mentor, therapist, and participant community.
+Although the length of time is individualized, Manifest Phase can be customized based on individual and familial needs.

-Evolve phase marks the point at which participants have successfully completed the program and are moving on in their lives.
+Evolve Phase marks the point at which participants have successfully completed the program and are moving on in their lives.
 Participants can still utilize the support system at AIM House on an as-needed basis to help face life’s challenges.
-This is a time where they may be living in the area or may have moved elsewhere.
-Individualized aftercare programs are established on an as needed basis to assist participants and families in maintaining the success they experienced while at AIM House.